-Gin Rimmington Jones, photographer based in Brighton, UK
+Gin Rimmington Jones, is a photographic artist based in Brighton, UK

 2016-2018 MA in Photography at the University of Brighton

 "My work is an ongoing celebration of the endless potential of the photographic to communicate visually; its suggested connection to the real has always fascinated me.
 Growing up on a farm has given me a deep-rooted relationship to Earth and to fundamental questions of dwelling and co-existence.
 I am interested in how we interact emotionally and physically with our surroundings.
 Whilst people are not present in my work, nonetheless it is the juxtaposition of the trace of our presence in dialogue with what might be considered primal space that fascinates me.
 I seek to explore the ways in which we might experience landscape as a space for sensuous encountering from within, and open up a wider conversation around the interconnectedness of humankind and the earth."

 Exposure, achievements, recognition:

-2018 Somewhere among us a stone is taking notes published in Source graduate photography
+2018 : Somewhere among us a stone is taking notes published in Source graduate photography online